Slow Cooker Barbecue Beer Beef Stew

 Browning Beef for Stew

-When browning beef for a stew (whether you’re making it in a slow cooker, or a regular old pot or Dutch oven), I think it’s less important to get all of the sides of the cubes of beef barely browned than it is to get a couple of sides nicely caramelized.
+When browning beef for a stew (whether you’re making it in a slow cooker, a regular old pot, or a Dutch oven), I think it’s less important to get all of the sides of the cubes of beef barely browned than it is to get a couple of sides nicely caramelized.
 Getting all 6 sides of a cube-ish piece of meat is a bit painstaking, and I’m absolving you from the task.

-I actually read a cool browning technique recently which helps if you are making a large amount of stew.
-Instead of browning all of the beef already cut into small pieces, just buy the stew meat in a whole piece, and cut it into steaks—or buy the meat in steak-form.
+I actually read a cool browning technique, which helps if you are making a large amount of stew.
+Instead of browning all of the beef already cut into small pieces, just buy the stew meat in a whole piece and cut it into pieces or buy the meat in steak-form.
+This technique is another way of making the point that a nice deep browning on a couple of sides trumps barely browning on multiple sides.

 If you didn’t have time to brown the beef at all, you would still end up with a flavorful beef stew, but it’s really worth it, I think.